How to start a cleaning business in Florida: License and insurance requirements

 Are you planning to serve the Jacksonville area?
 Before you start taking on clients, you’ll need to secure a business tax receipt.
 This license proves that you paid the taxes necessary to operate a business in Jacksonville.

 If you’re operating a business in Tampa, you need two business tax receipts — one from the city of Tampa and one from Hillsborough County.
-This license shows you paid the required taxes to run your business legally in the city and county.
+This license shows you paid the required taxes to run your business legally in both the city and county.

 Before launching a business in Orlando, you must pay a tax to operate your company.
 You’ll receive a business tax receipt from the city when you make your payment.